Sinaloa: Sports

-Sinaloa is one of the few places where the ancient Mesoamerican ballgame is still played, in a handful of small, rural communities not far from Mazatlán.
+Sinaloa is one of the few places where the ancient Mesoamerican ballgame is still played, in a handful of small, rural communities near Mazatlán.
 The ritual ballgame was central in the society, religion and cosmology of all the great Mesoamerican cultures including the Mixtecs, Aztecs, and Maya.
 The Sinaloa version of the game is called ulama and is very similar to the original.
 There are efforts to preserve this 3500-year-old unique tradition by supporting the communities and children who play it.

 The state is home to several baseball teams such as Tomateros de Culiacán, Venados de Mazatlán, Cañeros de Los Mochis and Algodoneros de Guasave which take part in the Mexican Pacific League.
+Football is represented at the professional level by Dorados de Sinaloa, based in Culiacán and playing at Estadio Dorados, and Mazatlán F.C., based in Mazatlán with home games at Estadio El Encanto; several smaller clubs and amateur teams also compete throughout the state.